Think of omni-channel marketing as the 2019 version of integrated marketing.

 According to Google research, 90% of multiple device owners switch between an average of three per day to complete a task.
 Businesses that can help their customers complete those tasks when and where they want stand to gain a piece of the $1.8 trillion that cross-channel sales are predicted to reach this year.

-That’s why companies are now guiding their prospects and leads through the customer journey with an omni-channel strategy.
+That’s why Insurance Companies are now guiding their prospects and leads through the customer journey – and selling them multiple insurance products throughout the journey – by using an omni-channel strategy.